AJKKinney/CookingMaster-SaladChefSim/README.md

 # CookingMaster-SaladChefSim
-A repository for the salad chef simulator game created by Austen Kinney .
+A repository for the salad chef simulator game created by Austen Kinney within 7 days to test their abilities.
+.

 After Thoughts: